-Bill Litt is an experienced workplace investigator dedicated to providing impartial and timely services for client agencies.
+Bill Litt, AWI-CH, is an experienced workplace investigator dedicated to providing impartial and timely services for client agencies.
 Prior to affiliating with MRG, he spent over sixteen years handling litigation and employment matters as a Deputy County Counsel for Monterey County.
 He has considerable experience advising on public sector employment issues, such as the rights of government employees generally, the relevance of applicable memoranda of understanding, and the Public Safety Officers’ Procedural Bill of Rights Act.

 In private practice from 2002-2006, Bill represented plaintiffs in employment, consumer, and civil rights litigation.
 The experience of having represented both employees and employers in workplace disputes provides Bill with an unusual perspective into employee-employer relationships and the wide range of scenarios that may play out in the workplace.
 Admitted to practice in California in 1993, Bill has extensive litigation experience, including federal and state trials, writs, and appeals.